-- 51. A major purpose of the NSS is to provide information to help potential students and their advisers make choices about higher education.
-It also has a key role in improving the student experience by helping providers to identify areas for action or development. - 52.
+- 52. A major purpose of the NSS is to provide information to help potential students and their advisers make choices about higher education.
+It also has a key role in improving the student experience by helping providers to identify areas for action or development. - 53.
 The current publication threshold for NSS results is a 50 per cent response rate, with at least 10 students responding.
 Results that meet the publication threshold and criteria will be published on the Discover Uni website.
-Data will also be published on the OfS website. - 53.
+12 Data will also be published on the OfS website. - 54.
 Data will also be available to providers on the NSS data dissemination portal delivered by Texuna Technologies.
-The results portal will allow providers to access elements of their data, including optional bank questions, students' open text comments and data below certain publication thresholds.
+The results portal will allow providers to access elements of their data, including optional bank questions, students' open text comments and data below certain publication thresholds. - 55.
+The OfS and UK funding and regulatory bodies may publish their own analysis of the data, including open text comments and optional banks.
+For data that is not available publicly through the OfS website, this will be at aggregate level and will not allow providers, courses, or individuals to be identified.

-&lt;sup>11 See https://discoveruni.gov.uk/.
+12 See https://discoveruni.gov.uk/.